-Figure 1: Preliminary governance structure for biodiversity-related knowledge in the EU1.
+Figure 1: Preliminary governance structure for biodiversity-related knowledge in the EU.
 Solid lines represent formal collaboration, dashed lines consultative roles.
+Source: Marei Viti et al. (2024).

 Setting-up the Science Service will thus require developing a conceptual framework for categorising actors based on their roles and competences, as well as an operative protocol and a tool (e.g. a register) through which actors can be identified, contacted and engaged.
 Moreover, the Science Service will have to find solutions to address the numerous practical constraints which hinder stakeholder participation and engagement.
 These include lack of financial and time resources of the actors involved, a mismatch between policy and science expectations and time horizons and/or a need for developing capacities towards effective exchange and communication (Kelemen et al., 2021).